victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-11-19_book_review_supercharged_python.md

 <hr ><small>
 <strong>Disclosure Notice:  </strong>
 For this review, I received a free copy of the book from the publisher.
 I do not personally know the authors or the publishers, and did not receive any other compensation.
-The link to Amazon is provided as a reference only, I am not endorsing the company or making any profit from it.
+The link to the publisher is provided as a reference only, I am not endorsing the company or making any profit from it.
 </small>